5. Nvidia Shield Tablet

 The metal finish means the G Pad 8.3 also feels great, almost putting it on a par with the premium design of the iPad mini 2 - it's a lovely tablet which won't disappoint.

-- Read our in-depth LG G Pad 8.3 review
+Read the full review: LG G Pad 8.3

 1. iPad mini 2